 At least four gambling companies that already have a presence in Maryland would be expected to move forward with online casinos if and when online casino gambling is legalized in the state.

 Penn National Gaming: The parent company of Penn Interactive operates online casino operations in several states and is purchasing Hollywood Casino Perryville.
-Penn National Gaming also has a significant equity stake and partnership with Barstool Sports, which offers an online casino app.
+Penn National Gaming also has a significant equity stake and partnership with Barstool, which offers an online casino app.

 Caesars: Iconic gambling name is the owner of Horseshoe Casino Baltimore.
-Caesars Online Casino and sportsbook is available is nearby New Jersey and Pennsylvania and offers some form of mobile betting in at least 13 states after recent purchase of global gambling operator William Hill.
+Caesars Online Casino and Sportsbook is available in nearby New Jersey and Pennsylvania and offers some form of mobile betting in at least 13 states after the recent purchase of global gambling operator William Hill.
+With new states regulating the gaming sector, Caesars should soon be expanding to new regions and is expected in Maryland too with Caesars sportsbook Maryland.

 Promo codes provide a way for online casinos to allow players to receive bonus offers.
 These bonuses come in a variety of forms, such as a sign-up welcome bonus, a deposit match or a specific number of free slot spins.